Archdiocese of New York: 1808 to 1820

-Pius VII appointed Monsignor R. Luke Concanen, then serving in Rome, as the first bishop of New York.
+Pius VII appointed Monsignor R. Luke Concanen, then serving in Rome, as the first Bishop of New York.
 However, he was prevented from sailing to New York by a French blockade.
-On Carroll's recommendation, Concanen appointed Reverend Anthony Kohlmann, rector of St. Peter's Parish, to administer the diocese as his vicar general.
+On Carroll's recommendation, Concanen appointed Anthony Kohlmann, rector of St. Peter's Parish, to administer the diocese as his vicar general.
 Kohlman traveled extensively throughout the new diocese, celebrating masses and providing sacraments to individuals.
 To relieve overcrowding at St. Peter's, Kohlman started construction in 1809 of the original Cathedral of St. Patrick in Lower Manhattan.
 He also established the New York Literary Institution, the first Catholic school in the new diocese.
 Concanen died in Italy in 1810, having never made it to the United States.

-On October 4, 1814, Reverend John Connolly was appointed the second bishop of New York by Pius VII.
+On October 4, 1814, John Connolly was appointed the second Bishop of New York by Pius VII.
 When Connolly arrived in New York, the diocese had four priests and three churches: St. Peter's and St. Patrick's Cathedral in New York City, and St. Mary's in Albany.
 The Catholic population of the diocese was approximately 15,000, primarily Irish with some English, French and Germans.

 In 1817, Connolly invited the Sisters of Charity in Emmitsburg, Maryland, to open the first Catholic orphanage in New York City.
 During his tenure, Connolly traveled over 1,000 miles on horseback through the diocese.
 He spent a great deal of time ministering to Irish immigrants building the Erie Canal in Upstate New York.
 The first parish in Utica, St. John's, was erected in 1819.
 In 1823, St. Patrick's Parish was founded in Rochester, the first in that city.
 Connolly died on February 6, 1825.